Managed by | Updated .

 - Running an instant update will lock the collection from updating (so a standard update, or other instant updates can't be run while an instant update is running).

-- Instant updates apply only to web collections.
+- Instant updates apply only to web and filecopy collections.